 Anti-fraud experts agree.
-When laws are enforced as intended and corrupt behavior is punished, business and competition is allowed to thrive in an economic system as intended.
+When laws are enforced as intended and corrupt behaviour is punished, business and competition is allowed to thrive in an economic system as intended.
 The only ones who lose are unethical business leaders who seek to bend the rules to gain an unfair advantage.

 Paving the way for better business

 According to a CNBC article, “Billionaire Saudi Prince Alwaleed Bin Talal arrested in corruption crackdown”, the crackdown was deemed necessary for the future of business in Saudi Arabia: